A keloids is a growth of extra scar tissue where the skin has healed after an injury.

 - Surgical removal

-Keloids usually are not medically dangerous, but they may affect the appearance.
-In some cases, they may become smaller, flatter, and less noticeable over a period of several years.
+Keloids usually are not harmful to your health but they may affect how you look.
+In some cases, they may become smaller, flatter, and less noticeable over time.

 Calling your health care provider